jakob-david/mps/README.md

     <img src="./pictures/2_mul_div_evaluation.png" alt="Time Requirement Multiplication and Division" width="45%"/><br>
     <em>Figure 1: The time requirement for different mantissa sizes for addition and subtraction (left) and multiplication and division (right).</em>
 </div>

+### Evaluation Iterative Refinement

+As a use-case example of the optimization, Figure 2 shows the cost surface of an iterative refinement algorithm under different precisions.
+Since the mps framework replicates the time requirements of the underlying algorithms, this measurement can effectively be performed with nothing more than a stopwatch.